jpavley/himins/README.md

 The Game
 ========

-Elysium is a text-based, multiplayer adventure game with a web browser client.
-Players log in with their Facebook accounts and participate in exploring the world of Elysium, completing for territory and riches, and fighting monstrous Selenites and each other.
+Himins is a text-based, multiplayer adventure game with a web browser client.
+Players log in with their Facebook accounts and participate in exploring the world of Himins, completing for territory and riches, and fighting monstrous Selenites and each other.

-Elysium takes place on the inside of the Moon.
+Himins takes place on the inside of the Moon.
 It is a labyrinth of tunnels and rooms on a vast scale.
 Players create characters, collect tools, weapons, armor, and loot and gain experience.
-The areas of Elysium closest to the surface are safer and great for learning the game.
-The areas deep within Elysium are dangerous and require an advanced player.
-The core of the Moon is the most dangerous of all and the a player who reaches the core becomes the master of Elysium.
+The areas of Himins closest to the surface are safer and great for learning the game.
+The areas deep within Himins are dangerous and require an advanced player.
+The core of the Moon is the most dangerous of all and the a player who reaches the core becomes the master of Himins.
 The core is one giant game of "King of the Hill."

 Game play is realtime with turn-based fighting.
-All interaction with Elysium is accomplished through text commands.
+All interaction with Himins is accomplished through text commands.
 The commands are not fully documented and need to be discovered.

 Movement Commands
 -----------------